 1) You control the running conditions on a treadmill

-When you’re running on a treadmill it’s naturally safer.
+When you’re running on a treadmill or an elliptical, it’s naturally safer.
 You can run anytime, night or day, without worrying about traffic and getting run over by a car.

-With a treadmill you never need worry about how you dress or what to wear?
-Ever do your run in your underwear?
+With a treadmill, you never need to worry about how you dress or what to wear?
+Ever do your running in your underwear?
 Try that outdoors and you’ll not only be the talk of the town you may wind up in jail?

 There are several ways that outdoor running is more hazardous to your health than running indoors.